salandil/battle-ship/README.md

 ## Game Notes:

+- the backend server and ui are in different repositories, to run the ui part you need to clone or copy it from here: https://github.com/rolling-scopes-school/websockets-ui and run it separately from the backend server.
 - Player is added to the room right automatically when create a room
 - When hit already shot ship or already missed point, the next player turn comes.